Citi on Thursday rejected mining and transportation conglomerate Grupo Mexico’s offer to buy Banamex for roughly $9.3 billion.

 “After careful consideration of the proposal, including but not limited to financial considerations and transaction certainty, we have advised Grupo Mexico that Citi rejects the offer,” the bank said Thursday in a statement seen by Bloomberg.

-Earlier Thursday, the wire service reported that Mexican financial and antitrust authorities received documents to request approval of last month’s offer by billionaire Fernando Chico Pardo to acquire 25% of the U.S. bank’s Mexican retail footprint.
+The “fate” to which Grupo Mexico refers is an offer last month by billionaire Fernando Chico Pardo to acquire 25% of the U.S. bank’s Mexican retail footprint.

 Chico Pardo offered 80% of book value, or about $2.3 billion, for the stake.